sonika2403/Story-Generator-based-on-genre/README.md

-# Interactive Story Generator
+# Creative Story Generator

-An AI-driven interactive story generator that creates engaging stories based on user input and genre selection.
+An AI-driven creative story generator that creates engaging stories based on user input and genre selection.

 ## Features
 - Users can provide an initial story prompt.